 “I accidentally revealed that Rick Cosnett was coming back.
 I was with Candice and we were freaking out because it was a livestream and I hadn’t done that before.
 I didn’t completely reveal it but smart fans caught on and I freaked out because I had only been there for a month.
 I was like, ‘Oh my god, I ruined everything!’”

 Right afterword, he called executive producer Andrew Kreisberg to apologize.
-Luckily, Lonsdale said Kreisberg himself always worries about spoiling things too and not to worry.
-Since, Lonsdale has been extra careful because he does think it takes away from the journey of the viewer.
+It wasn’t a big deal, but Lonsdale does believe spoilers take away from the journey of the viewer.

 “I had a situation with a friend recently who spoiled a major thing for me and they didn’t’ realize they did it.
 As much as I’m still going to watch the show and enjoy it, I didn’t get to have that journey and the surprise and ups and downs and questions.
 It’s like if sometime tells you your entire future for your life, suddenly you’re not as invested in the moment,” Lonsdale said, also warning fans if you’re behind by a season on something, you probably shouldn’t follow the actors on social media.

 But if you’re caught up with The Flash, do follow Keiynan Lonsdale on Twitter.
 Lucky fans got a chance to meet and shoot a music video with him in Los Angeles.
-While there’s no word on when exactly Lonsdale is releasing new music, he did just perform his first show in the United States.
+While there’s no word on when exactly Lonsdale is releasing an album, he did just perform his first show in the United States.